Wondering how to make money on TikTok? You’re not alone. Just about everyone born before 2004 is asking the same question.

 How many followers do you need to have on TikTok to make money?

 Technically, zero.
 You could have absolutely no followers and still drive traffic to your ecommerce store through influencer marketing and TikTok ads.
-However, if you want to be paid directly by TikTok through their Creator Fund, you need at least 10,000 followers.
+However, if you want to be paid directly by TikTok through their Creator Fund, you need at least 10,000 followers and 100,000 video views in the last 30 days.

 How many views do you need on TikTok to make money?